Student Advisory Services

-- If you are studying in one of the programmes Bachelor Mathematics 100%, Bachelor Mathematics 50%, or Master Mathematics, the Mathematics Examination Board and the Mathematics Examination Office are responsible for you.
+- If you are studying in one of the programs Bachelor Mathematics 100%, Bachelor Mathematics 50%, or Master Mathematics, the Mathematics Examination Board and the Examination Office Mathematics are responsible for you.

-- If you are studying in one of the programmes Bachelor Applied Computer Science 100%, Bachelor Applied Computer Science 50%, or Master Applied Computer Science, the Computer Science Examination Board and the Computer Science Examination Office are responsible for you.
+- If you are studying in one of the programs Bachelor Computer Science 100%, Bachelor Computer Science 50%, or Master Data and Computer Science, the Computer Science Examination Board and the Examination Office Computer Science are responsible for you.

-- If your programme is the Master of Scientific Computing, the Scientific Computing Examination Board and the Scientific Computing Examination Office are responsible for you.
+- If your program is the Master of Scientific Computing, the Scientific Computing Examination Board and the Examination Office Mathematics are responsible for you.

-- If your programe is the Master of Education, there is a central examination office for you at the HSE.
-However, the Mathematics resp.
-Computer Science Examination Office is responsible for the processing of services in your specific subject.
+- If your program is the Master of Education, there is a central examination office for you at the HSE.
+However, the Examination Office Mathematics resp.
+Computer Science is responsible for the processing of services in your specific subject.

 You can find the contact details of the secretariat of the examination office responsible for you on their web page, or you can contact them by email using the general contact form (envelope on the right).
 Please contact your examination board through the secratariat of the examination office responsible for you.

 FAQs Problems in Studying